 I sent out a survey to our research panel to understand how our mobile offering was performing and understand the areas that should be focus on.
 What we found out was that while the native apps were performing well, mobile website needed some work.

 We used Net Promoter Scores as a way of measuring how our websites & application are performing over time.
 Stats removed for this case study.

 Workshopping to Spark news ideas

 As UX Designer I facilitated workshops to help come up with the new vision for our mobile experience.
 This session started in the weeks prior to any development work was started.
 As team week spent 3 Days coming up with hypothesis that we later would evaluate with real users.
-To begin brainstorming ideas, I ran an Applied User Story Mapping to help the team to come up with ideas quickly and without judgement.
+To begin brainstorming ideas, I ran an to help the team to come up with ideas quickly and without judgement.

 An additional benefit of doing this was it helped align the entire team on what we are hoping to achieve from the workshop and come way with actionable outputs, often what a lot of traditional brainstorming session lacks.